Chess World Cup: History

-Similarly named tournaments
+Chess World Cup (1979)

+Before FIDE introduced the Chess World Cup, a tournament was organized in Montreal in 1979 under the name "World Cup".
+It was later renamed the "Man and his World Chess Challenge Cup" after the venue, Man and his World.
+The tournament was held as a double round-robin between ten leading grandmasters.
+Anatoly Karpov and Mikhail Tal shared first place after drawing each other in the final round.

+Chess World Cup (1988–1989)

-Before FIDE introduced the Chess World Cup, the breakaway Grandmasters Association (GMA) organized six tournaments in 1988–1989 which they termed the 'GMA World Cup'.
-Participants were high-ranking grandmasters; each round was a large round robin termed a 'Grand Prix'.
+In 1988–1989, the Grandmasters Association (GMA), which had six players from the 1979 tournament as directors, organized six tournaments as the "GMA World Cup".
+Participants were high-ranking grandmasters; each round was a large round robin termed a "Grand Prix".
 They were considered the flagship tournaments of the GMA but were abandoned as the association gradually collapsed in the early 1990s.

 FIDE World Cup (2000–2002)

 In 2000 and 2002 FIDE, the International Chess Federation, staged their "First Chess World Cup" and "Second Chess World Cup" respectively.
 These were major tournaments, but not directly linked to the World Chess Championship.
 Both the 2000 and 2002 events were won by Viswanathan Anand of India.